Who, What, Why . . .

 Who does it apply to: All employers that use criminal backgroundchecks to evaluate applicants or employees.

-What is the issue: Blacks and Hispanics are statistically more likely to be arrested and convicted of crimes than whites.
+What is the issue: Blacks and Hispanic people are statistically more likely to be arrested and convicted of crimes than whites.
 As a consequence, employers who make a blanket rule that any person with an arrest or conviction should not be hired or promoted may be unintentionally discriminating.
 The EEOC recently used these statistics to force a settlement with Pepsi® over its policy against hiring anyone who has been arrested.
 Following the settlement, the EEOC issued new guidelines regarding the use of criminal background checks.

-What are employers supposed to do differently: To avoid accidentally denying a disproportionate number of Blacks or Hispanics a job or promotion, employers who use criminal background checks are required to make an in-depth analysis of that background.
+What are employers supposed to do differently: To avoid accidentally denying a disproportionate number of Black and Hispanic people a job or promotion, employers who use criminal background checks are required to make an in-depth analysis of that background.
 Employers cannot simply deny all people employment because they have been arrested or convicted of a crime.
 Instead, an employer must determine whether the specific criminal history should be used as a consideration for the job or promotion at issue.
 Stated simply, employers should consider whether the particular crime should really act as a reason to deny a person employment to the particular job or promotion at issue.
 As an example, a person considered for a night watchman position where people are rarely encountered should not necessarily be denied a job because of a conviction for assault in high school.
 The EEOC wants to foster the use of targeted exclusions for particular positions.
 This means that employers should evaluate each job category and exclude applicants with a criminal history only if that history relates to the performance of the job in question.

 Are arrests somehow distinguishable from convictions: In the EEOC’s view, employers should not ever use an arrest alone as a basis to deny a job or promotion to a candidate.
 The EEOC cites two primary reasons for this view: (1) arrested people are still innocent until proven guilty; and (2) criminal databases are sometimes incomplete, leaving final dispositions out of records which might reflect an acquittal or failure to prosecute.
 Interestingly, the EEOC does believe that employers can evaluate the underlying facts and act as judge and jury to decide whether the person committed the crime and whether there are extenuating circumstances that negate the arrest.